Andrewsiii/Handwritten-Digit-Recognizer/README.md

 A canvas window should appear like the one below.

 ![image](https://user-images.githubusercontent.com/68887738/116237155-f9640b80-a7b3-11eb-8e9d-4fb2d5b2bfe9.png)

+The user will be able to draw any digit between 0-9 on the canvas on the left of the window.
+Once done, the user can press recognize and the program will recognize the digit.
+If done correctly there should be no error messages.
+However, if the model is not trained or the MNIST dataset is not downloaded the error messages will appear.
+Please refer to the instructions for the train model window.

+The image below shows result if done correctly.

 * The DNN model can be found under the project Code